trudiekennedy/trudiekennedy/README.md

 There's been a lot to get my head around but it's been fun.
 Some of my course projects can be found [here](https://github.com/trudiekennedy/finalCapstone).

-🔭 I’m currently working on my final Capstone Project (which is a book inventory system).
-If you've got any tips for this newbie, please pass them my way...
+🔭 If you've got any tips for this newbie, please pass them my way...

 <!--